mihainipomici/socialgraphs.github.io/README.md

 ## This is the repository for the website deployment.
 You can access the following link in order to access the website page:
  - https://mihainipomici.github.io/socialgraphs.github.io/

 ##  !!NOTE!!
-The deployment is not ye finalized.
+The deployment is not yet finalized.
 To see the whole website content, please clone our parent repository:
  - https://github.com/mihainipomici/blog.git

 and run it locally from a terminal using Hugo inside the repository folder with this command: